ZeroRin/BertGCN/README.md

 # BertGCN
-This repo contains code for BertGCN.
+This repo contains code for [BertGCN: Transductive Text Classification by Combining GCN and BERT](https://arxiv.org/abs/2105.05727).

 ## Introduction